sean0x42/OperatingSystemsA3/report.md

 ## Unit tests with JUnit

 The approach described in the previous section was beneficial in allowing me to peek at the state as the application ran.
 However, I also wanted to know that any refactoring that occurred would not break the entire codebase.
-So I added some tests powered by JUnit 4.
+So I added some tests with by JUnit.
 Since I was using Gradle already to build and manage the assignment, adding tests was as simple as adding JUnit to the list of dependencies.

+## Replacement Policy Observations

+Both LRU and clock policy are relatively straightforwad policies to implement, and as a result they end up getting similar results.
+LRU appears to be just a little better in the simulations used in this assigment.
+This makes sense when you consider the principle of locality.